Fade BG Image

 "Maybe."

-Manipulating a Golem, I prepared a letter from behind the room Setsuna was waiting in.
-Though the timer wasn't up yet, I dropped the letter into the item dispensing spot.
+I operated a Golem to set a letter in place from behind the room where Setsuna was waiting.
+Then, even though the timer wasn't up yet, I dropped the letter into the item dispensing slot.
 It was just a piece of paper folded in half, but it made a decent sound when it landed.

 "Nn? … It hasn't been twelve hours yet, right?"